Skip to main content

 • Your staging environment keeps its data between deployments, so you can test workflows end-to-end.

-3. Wait for the rebuild to complete, then verify your feature against real data.
+5. Wait for the restore job to finish, then verify your feature against real data.

 caution